-- Determiner agreement in the N of an N construction and its interaction with its interpretation and syntactic structure (with animacy taken into consideration) - As noted by David Pesetsky, p.c., the two Russian modifiers that show gender in the plural (dva/dve 'two' and oba/obe 'both) never agree in semantic gender.
+- Determiner agreement in the N of an N construction and its interaction with its interpretation and syntactic structure (with animacy taken into consideration) - Mixed agreement and gendered affixes - As noted by David Pesetsky, p.c., the two Russian modifiers that show gender in the plural (dva/dve 'two' and oba/obe 'both) never agree in semantic gender (see Crocket 1976).
 One possible explanation is that they may not introduce semantic features.
-If correct, this factor can be used to account for some of the cross-linguistic variation in loci of semantic agreement - Investigation into φ-feature covariance with pronouns (see also section 12), under ellipsis (sloppy identity) and with focus (Only I really know my parents) - Conjunct agreement and non-canonical agreement targets
+If real, this factor can account for some of the cross-linguistic variation in loci of semantic agreement - Investigation into φ -feature covariance with pronouns (see also section 11), under ellipsis (sloppy identity) and with focus (Only I really know my parents) - Conjunct agreement and non-canonical agreement targets